 Disaster Recovery as a Service (DRaaS)

-Disaster recovery (DR) planning often gets a bad rap.
-The combination of complex, difficult to test DR runbooks and expensive duplicate infrastructure investments that rarely, if ever, get used.
+Disaster recovery (DR) planning often gets a bad rap—a combination of complex, difficult to test DR runbooks and expensive, duplicate and infrastructure investments that are rarely used.
 There is a better way to provide the IT resiliency that will keep your organization running in case of a significant downtime event.
 Cloud-based DRaaS solutions enable you to quickly recover your workloads in an automated process, with impressively low RPO and RTO capabilities, minimal downtime and without investing in additional infrastructure assets.
 And most DRaaS solutions offer the ability to perform regular testing with no impact to production.

 Your organization’s valuable data should be stored on the optimal platform, and designing the right data storage architecture is as important today as ever.
 Constant innovation in data storage technology means your organization can face a dizzying array of choices.
 Data characteristics, performance and availability requirements can inform the placement decision: array-based IP or FC SAN or on a hyper-converged solution optimized for CIFS/NFS.
 Identifying an efficient storage solution for backup and archive cannot be forgotten either.
 We can help you classify your data, understand all of the platforming options and allow you make requirements-driven storage decisions.